For Local Authorities

 Why choose NLA Accreditation?

-Landlord accreditation is becoming increasingly important to landlords, tenants and you as a Local Authority.
-The NLA provides a central, nationally recognised accreditation scheme offering a UK-wide banner for responsible landlords to promote their services.
+The NLA provides a central, nationally recognised accreditation scheme, offering a UK-wide signpost of verification to allow responsible landlords to promote their services.

-- Increases the supply of good quality accommodation in the area
+- Increases supply of good quality accommodation in the area

 - Accreditation fosters better relationships between landlords and tenants

-Our robust complaints facility reduces the need for local authority intervention
+- Our efficient complaints facility reduces the need for local authority intervention

-We are happy to hear from any local authority who would like to work with us on delivering accreditation in their area.
-If you would like to speak to someone please contact our Landlord Development & Accreditation Manager at email@example.com or by phone on 0207 840 8905.
+We'd like to hear from any local authority interesting in working with us on delivering accreditation in their area.
+To speak to our team, simply email or call 0207 840 8900.

 Are the landlords you're dealing with members of the NLA?